Arabic: Romanization

 During the last few decades and especially since the 1990s, Western-invented text communication technologies have become prevalent in the Arab world, such as personal computers, the World Wide Web, email, bulletin board systems, IRC, instant messaging and mobile phone text messaging.
 Most of these technologies originally had the ability to communicate using the Latin script only, and some of them still do not have the Arabic script as an optional feature.
-As a result, Arabic speaking users communicated in these technologies by transliterating the Arabic text using the Latin script, sometimes known as IM Arabic.
+As a result, Arabic speaking users communicated in these technologies by transliterating the Arabic text using the Latin script.

 To handle those Arabic letters that cannot be accurately represented using the Latin script, numerals and other characters were appropriated.
 For example, the numeral "3" may be used to represent the Arabic letter ع.
-There is no universal name for this type of transliteration, but some have named it Arabic Chat Alphabet.
+There is no universal name for this type of transliteration, but some have named it Arabic Chat Alphabet or IM Arabic.
 Other systems of transliteration exist, such as using dots or capitalization to represent the "emphatic" counterparts of certain consonants.
 For instance, using capitalization, the letter د, may be represented by d.
 Its emphatic counterpart, ض, may be written as D.